lanesealsapi/stories/README.md

 "In the Begining God said 'Let there be light',... and the light was good..." <-somewhere in the bible

-Whar did the rock say to the sun?
+What did the rock say to the sun?
 Get a job ya big shiny orb thangl.... hahhahaha... jk

-1 pi = 1 sigh = 1Terabyte of laughter in c-lang
+1 pi = 1 sig = 1Terabyte of laughter in c-lang

 Movies -------